Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 In order to derive their results, \cite{kt2015} also make the following assumption, which we will \emph{not} require:

-\begin{assumption}(Finite VC Dimension)\footnotemark[1] : $\mathcal{G}$ has finite VC dimension $V < \infty$. \end{assumption}
+\begin{assumption}(Finite VC Dimension): $\mathcal{G}$ has finite VC dimension $V < \infty$. \end{assumption}

 Such an assumption may or may not be restrictive depending on the application in question.
 Consider Example \ref{ex:treatalloc2}, the class of threshold allocations on $\mathbb{R}$.
-This class has VC dimension 2, and so Assumption \ref{ass:VCdim} holds.
-On the other hand, it can be shown that the class of monotone allocations on $[0,1]^2$ that was introduced in Example \ref{ex:treatalloc3} has infinite VC dimension (see \cite{devroye1996}), so that the bounds derived in \cite{kt2015} will not apply.
+This class has VC dimension 2, thus Assumption \ref{ass:VCdim} holds.
+On the other hand, it can be shown that the class of monotone allocations on $[0,1]^2$ that was introduced in Example \ref{ex:treatalloc3} has infinite VC dimension \citep[see][]{devroye1996}.

 Given Assumptions \ref{ass:BO} and \ref{ass:VCdim}, \cite{kt2015} derive the following non-asymptotic upper bound on the maximum $\mathcal{G}$-regret of the EWM rule: